roman-milk/roman-milk.github.io/becoming-a-slut-wife-lacey.md

+===

- ****** Becoming a Slut Wife: Lacey ****** byJust_Plain_Bob© After two hours in the basement and having no clearer idea of where I was than I'd had when I first went down there I headed back upstairs, grabbed my coat and headed for the door.
+After two hours in the basement and having no clearer idea of where I was than I'd had when I first went down there I headed back upstairs, grabbed my coat and headed for the door.

  "Brian.
 Where are you going?"